Extended formulations, non-negative factorizations and randomized communication protocols: Preliminary definitions and results

-A {\DEF rank $r$ non-negative factorization} of a non-negative matrix $M$ is an expression of $M$ as product $M = AB$ where $A$ and $B$ are non-negative matrices with $r$ columns and $r$ rows, respectively.
-The {\DEF non-negative rank} of $M$, denoted by $\nnegrk(M)$, is the minimum natural $r$ such that $M$ admits a rank $r$ non-negative factorization \cite{CohenRothblum93}.
-Observe that the non-negative rank of $M$ can also be defined as the minimum $r \in \mathbb{N}$ such that $M$ is the sum of $r$ non-negative rank one matrices.
+A {\DEF rank-$r$ nonnegative factorization} of a nonnegative matrix $S$ is an expression of $S$ as a product $S = AB$ where $A$ and $B$ are nonnegative matrices with $r$ columns and $r$ rows, respectively.
+The {\DEF nonnegative rank} of $S$, denoted by $\nnegrk(S)$, is the minimum nonnegative integer $r$ such that $S$ admits a rank-$r$ nonnegative factorization~\cite{CohenRothblum93}.
+Observe that the nonnegative rank of $S$ can also be defined as the minimum nonnegative integer $r$ such that $S$ is the sum of $r$ nonnegative rank-$1$ matrices.

-In a seminal paper, Yannakakis \cite{Yannakakis91} proved, among other things, that the extension complexity of a polytope is precisely the non-negative rank of its slack matrix (see also \cite{FioriniKaibelPashkovichTheis11}).
+In a seminal paper, Yannakakis~\cite{Yannakakis91} proved, among other things, that the extension complexity of a polytope is precisely the nonnegative rank of its slack matrix (see also~\cite{FioriniKaibelPashkovichTheis11}).